French Omelet Recipe

 Being able to confidently say, “I can make an omelet” is the culinary equivalent of having the perfect little black dress in your closet.
 With your newly acquired omelet skills, you’ll have a chic, elegant option for any occasion.
-Having parents over for brunch?
+Having brunch with the roomies?
 Make omelets.
 Home late and feeling hungry?
 Start cracking those eggs.
 Out of anything immediately edible and considering an emergency call for pizza?
 Make an omelet instead.

 If you think only fancy French chefs can make omelets, think again.
 All you need to do is watch our step-by-step video, gather your ingredients, and get to work.
 “Stir, swirl, tilt and roll” may sound like the kind of instructions you’d hear from a Pilates teacher, but actually, it’s the mantra you need to create a light, fluffy, creamy omelet, every time.